 If you're concerned about the cost of central heating, hiring an electric portable heater could help.

-You shouldn’t have to change habits to prevent getting a mouldy home, but you can try to keep on top of reducing condensation and mould to reduce the likelihood of issues.
+It would be best if you didn't have to change habits to prevent getting a mouldy home, but you can try to keep on top of reducing condensation and mould to reduce the likelihood of issues.

 How do I get rid of mould in my home?

-This depends on where the mould is growing, and why.
+This depends on where the mould is growing and why.
 You may only be able to achieve a temporary fix if it is a reoccurring issue; professional help could be required to avoid damage to your home.

 - How to get rid of mould on walls